gujyjean/discretecdAlgorithm/cran-comments.md

 This package imports from RcppEigen, and RcppEigen has installed size 27.0MB.
 Therefore this package can be relatively big.

 ## Reverse dependencies
 * sparsebn: I have tested current version of sparsebn on CRAN, there is no ERRORs, WARNINGs or NOTES.
-You will receive update for this package very soon from Bryon.
-I have also tested the latest developer's version and have run R CMD check, there is no ERRORs, WARNINGs, or NOTEs.